 I moved closer, all the time keeping him under surveillance and avoiding his searching eyes.

 He stopped.
-I used the cover of the confusion, and in a way, very efficient organisation, to move closer.
+I used the cover of the confusion, and in a way, very efficient organization, to move closer.

 I saw him take another look around, perhaps he suspected I might be near, then again satisfied, moved on.